|Wirral Bird Club|

 Visitors are very welcome, and the charge is £4.00, which includes light refreshments.

-The penguin photograph was taken by Michael Leach.
+The attached photograph was provided by Brian.